ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/actions.md

 ```

 <scg src="../images/actions/action_finished_with_error.gwf"></scg>

 !!! warning
+    If you finish action with error that already has result, then this method will throw `utils::ExceptionInvalidState`.

+!!! warning
     If you finish action with error that is finished or not initiated, then this method will throw `utils::ExceptionInvalidState`.